drewdeponte/Constraid/README.md

 possible for you to programmatically use AutoLayout in your iOS & MacOS projects.

-For example if you have a child view (`childView`) added as a subview of a parent view (`parentView`) and you want that child view to match the width of the parent view you would normally do the following with AutoLayout:
+For example if you have a child view (`childView`) added as a subview of a parent view (`parentView`) and you want that child view to match the width of the parent view and be flush with the top edge of the parent view  you would normally do the following with AutoLayout:

 ```swift